 During DM-990, Project I, the student determines the subject, length, and form of the project in consultation with the Dean of the Doctor of Ministry Program.
 The student will also complete the introduction, literature review, and research methodology and present these for approval of his Project Chair.
-During DM-991, Project II, the student conducts his research, writes his conclusions and summary, and presents his ministry findings to the Faculty in an oral presentation (each course is 4 credits).
+During DM-991, Project II, the student conducts his research, writes his conclusions and summary, and presents his ministry findings to the Faculty in an oral presentation.
+4 credits